Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

-Let us describe the VHSS protocol itself.
-In the sharing phase of the VHSS protocol, some quantum node $i$ acting as a dealer $D^i$, encodes his single-qubit input quantum state $\rho^i$ into the $n$-qubit logical quantum state by using triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ and shares it among all the quantum nodes (including himself).
-We call this procedure as the \textit{first level encoding}.
-Then, each quantum node $i$ one more time encodes a single-qubit quantum state obtained from the dealer $D^i$ into the $n$-qubit logical quantum state by using triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ and one more time shares it among all the quantum nodes (including himself).
-We call this procedure as the \textit{second level encoding}.
-Eventually, quantum nodes jointly possess logical quantum state $\bar{\bar{\mathcal{P}}}^i$ (or global logical quantum state $\bar{\bar{\mathcal{P}}}$ if all the $n$ quantum nodes participating in the MPQC protocol have finished the sharing phase of the VHSS protocol).
+First, let us describe the VHSS protocol itself.
+In the sharing phase of the VHSS protocol, some quantum node $i$ acting as a dealer $D^i$ encodes his input $\rho^i$ into the $n$-qubit logical quantum state by using some CSS QECC (some triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ in our case) on which all the quantum nodes have an agreement and shares it among all the quantum nodes (including himself).
+We call this procedure the \textit{first level encoding}.
+Then, each quantum node $i$ one more time encodes a single-qubit quantum state obtained from the dealer $D^i$ into the $n$-qubit logical quantum state by using the same CSS QECC (the same triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ in our case) and one more time shares it among all the quantum nodes (including himself).
+We call this procedure the \textit{second level encoding}.
+Eventually, quantum nodes jointly possess logical quantum state $\bar{\bar{\mathcal{P}}}^i$ (or global logical quantum state $\bar{\bar{\mathcal{P}}}$ if all the $n$ quantum nodes participating in the MPQC protocol have finished the sharing phase of the VHSS protocol), see Fig.~\ref{fig:vhss_sharing}.